top of page

 The When, Where & How of Spring Tuber Care

 Note that there are many, many differing ideas, opinions and ways of growing dahlias.
 It will make your head spin with all the thoughts out there.
-What I share below are things I've learned from looking at many sources and seem to make sense for our growing area and are fairly straight forward.
-I hope they are of some help to you.
+I share below are things I've learned from looking at many sources and seem to make sense for growing in Minnesota, and are fairly straight forward.
+I hope you find these helpful.

 Until the weather is right for planting, either keep your tubers in a cool location of about 50-65 degrees, or for an early start, plant your tubers in pots.